 KLI will also invest in projects and programmes for water conservation, rain water harvesting, adopting green technologies, waste reduction and recycling including effluent treatment, and reusing (3Rs) and promote, encourage and use alternate energy and energy conservation.
 Further, KLI will undertake projects and/or programmes with implementing agency that are committed to and work in areas of Environmental, Social and Governance (“ESG”), Sustainability, SDGs and CSR either through direct activities or in the form of advisory, policy advocacy and stakeholder awareness programmes either directly or with eligible institutions under the CSR mandate.

 KLI may also undertake any other programmes and/or projects which would focus on the environment and sustainable development sector, as may be approved by the CSR Committee.

-A significantly high percentage of Indian children and youth are from the underprivileged and less privileged segment where basic education and sports education including training and coaching is not available.
+A significantly high percentage of Indian children and youth are from the segment, where basic education and sports education, including training and coaching is not available.
 Sport is an activity for children and youth, and is often used as a draw card to recruit children and young people to health and education programmes.
 Sport development projects that focus on educational outcomes use sport as a means to deliver educational messages to participants and spectators in some cases.

 KLI may also undertake any other programmes and/or projects which would focus on the sports sector, as may be approved by the CSR Committee.